Giving Your Clutter New Life [How to Get Rid of Unwanted Stuff for Free]

-Nicu Helping Hands turns wedding gowns into beautiful custom Angel Gowns that are provided to hospitals and families around the world for babies final journey.
+Nicu Helping Hands turns wedding gowns into beautiful custom Angel Gowns that they given to hospitals and families around the world for the baby’s final journey.

 You can check their map for a list of local hospitals that accept donations.

-Soles for Souls accepts new and gently used shoes of any type which are distributed to people in need in disaster relief areas and to microenterprises in developing countries.
+Soles for Souls accepts new and gently used shoes of any type which they can to people in need in disaster relief areas and to microenterprises in developing countries.

 You can donate by finding a local business partner that is a donation drop off location.